-'''

-zconf import --include vservers/Foo backup.tar

-'''

-This import will cause the configuration to be replicated across the other members of the cluster.
+zconf import --include vservers/Foo backup.tar This import will cause the configuration to be replicated across the other members of the cluster.

 Note: Similar functionality is also available from within the Admin UI, on the System > Backups > Partial Backups page.
-Please refer to the System > Backups > Partial section of CHAPTER 7 for more details.
+For more details, see "System > Backups > Partial Backups" on page 110.

-CHAPTER 28 Multi-Site Cluster Management
+Multi-Site Cluster Management